-Some 21 years have come and gone since we lost Alexander Salkind.
+Much time has passed since the death of Alexander Salkind.
 While we here at KQ4 do not take that simple statement lightly, we acknowledge it nonetheless, because, from the moment we first went live in 1998, our stated goal has always been to bring to light EVERYTHING about the lives and times of Alexander and Ilya Salkind, both good and bad.
 We will never achieve that goal without the continued help and support of those who have made that saga possible.
 For, in the end, the Salkind story is fraught with adventure, good intentions, cinematic celebrations ..... and ultimately deep, utter tragedy.

-The problem remains simply that even now, two decades or so later, no one, at least to my knowledge, has dared to ask why, especially at a time when so many others chose to take the Original Team Salkind to task for having made so many big-budget epics the way they did, has there never been any one real source of information about them?
+The problem remains simply that even now, no one, at least to my knowledge, has dared to ask why, especially at a time when so many others chose to take the Original Team Salkind to task for having made so many big-budget epics the way they did, has there never been any one real source of information about them?
 Truth be told, there has.
 Of course, other than us, there's Jim Bowers' CapedWonder.com; and there's Scott Michael Bosco, too --- but still, as the undisputed Salkind standard-bearers, my colleagues and I don't make much noise about why we're so obsessed with this unusual moviemaking dynasty.

 But why this family?
 Why now?